hedera-dev/hello-future-world-js/README.md

      and you pay for hours on their paid tiers, so best to avoid an idling workspace.

+## TODOs

+- [x] npm install for HSCS automate
+- [x] for hscs add solc@0.8.17 as dependency
+- [x] make log outputs consistent in the HSCS output
+- [x] make order of hashscan URL and then mirror node API check consistent across all 4
+- [x] solidity file in HSCS HW - update the constant both var name and var value

 ## Author

 [Brendan Graetz](https://blog.bguiz.com/)